-This past summer I held an internship to cook at celebrity chef Ken Oringer’s French restaurant, Clio.
+This past summer, I held a cooking internship at celebrity chef Ken Oringer’s French restaurant, Clio.
 The experience was like a dream that came and went.
 After only a week at Clio, the Chef de cuisine, Rachel, became like my second mother.
 Although I was working in an extremely intense environment where complicated dishes with exotic ingredients such as pheasant and venison needed to be made in a matter of minutes, I loved my job.
 I realized that I loved my job because I loved the people I worked with.
-I did not just love them because they made me short rib, risotto, lobster, and foie gras for free.
-I did not just love them because one of my co-workers was extremely handsome and resembled Chris Hemsworth.
-And I did not just love my job because I met Leslie Jones from Saturday Night Live when she way staying at the Eliot hotel, which is affiliated with Clio.
-I loved my job because my co-workers were kind to one another, respectful to each other, patient, and so many other great traits.
-We were on our feet making food from 11a.m until 12a.m but the shifts flew by from all the fun making jokes, singing, and becoming great friends.
+I did not just love them because they made me short rib, risotto, lobster and foie gras for free.
+I did not just love them because one of my co-workers was extremely handsome and resembled Chris Hemsworth, and I did not just love my job because I met Leslie Jones from Saturday Night Live when she was staying at the Eliot hotel, which is affiliated with Clio.
+I loved my job because my co-workers were kind to one another, respectful to each other, patient and so many other things.
+We were on our feet making food from 11a.m until 12a.m but the shifts flew by from all the fun we had making jokes, singing and becoming great friends.
 I quickly realized that the most important part of a job is who you work with.

-Once I went back to college in September I took on a second job while maintaining my job at Clio.
+Once I went back to college in September, I took on a second job while maintaining my job at Clio.
 The new job was miserable.
 I kept lying to myself that I loved the job.
 Well, the job itself actually wasn’t that bad.
 However, the people I worked with, well, they weren’t the nicest.
-They would point out every little thing someone did wrong and never give a “hey good job with this” or for example, say “thank you” when I’d go out of my way to make a co-worker a drink.
+They would point out every little thing someone did wrong and never give a “hey, good job with this” or say “thank you” when I’d go out of my way to make a co-worker a drink.
 I tried to bring positivity to the job, but it was always overturned by someone else’s negativity.
-Once our own customer told my co-worker that she needed to wipe the disgusted look of her face and stop speaking to me in a condescending tone.
+Once, our own customer told my co-worker that she needed to wipe the disgusted look off her face and stop speaking to me in a condescending tone.
 (Damn!)
-At that point I was certain the stark difference in how my co-workers treated me and each other at my two jobs was not just in my head, it was even obvious to those on the outside.
+At that point, I was certain the stark difference in how my co-workers treated me as well as each other at my two jobs was not just in my head; it was even obvious to those on the outside.
 That was the red flag that I needed to leave.